MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 #### Top 10 failing desktop flow actions

-This query returns the top 10 failing actions by number of errors over the past 7 days.
+This query returns the top 10 failing actions by number of errors over the past seven days.

 ```sql
     SELECT TOP(10)